kartoza/rir-dashboard/sphinx/source/pages/tutorial/user_tutorial.md

 Finally while we have the IDP data handy you can change the geography level of the indicators.
 By specifying country region or district in the menu on the bottom right of the map canvas.

-- lets turn off the the Acess layer by going to the layers and unchecking it so that we can see the regions better
+- Turn off the the Acess layer by going to the layers and unchecking it so that we can see the regions better
 - On the menue at the bottom right of the page select Region you will see that the geograpy level of the areas change.
 - click on Country and see what happens.